 You can buy Gorwydd Caerphilly online.
-Gorwydd is an Organic Caerphilly made using a traditional recipe and heritage methods and will taste very different to a supermarket variety.
+Gorwydd is an handmade Caerphilly made using a traditional recipe and heritage methods and will taste very different to a supermarket variety.
 Approx 220g Gorwydd should be enough for four servings of Welsh rarebit.

 Image credit: The Ethicurean Cookbook

 Sources differ but popular legend suggests that the name Welsh Rabbit was originally a jest at the expense of Welsh peasants who used cheese as a substitute for the meat they couldn't afford.
 From humble origins this wonderful dish is now a widely celebrated staple of British fare and certainly not a cuisine to be mocked!